Ethos-lab/erebus-AR_access_control/README.md

 developed using ANTLR4, which converts the intermediate policy code to the target platform code.

-4. `prototype_apps` contains the sample code for the prototype applications we developed for evaluation.

-5. `survey` contains the app and device surveys we conducted to inform the design of Erebus.
+4. `survey` contains the app and device surveys we conducted to inform the design of Erebus.
 Tables [1,2,3] in the paper summarize the results from these surveys.